approvers/RADWIMPS/README.en.md

  1. Please try it if your favorite programming language has faculty: `Promise`,`Future`, and so on!

  \* The words for example "RADWIMPS" in these sourse codes are fictitious.
-Any similarity to actual persons or events is unintentional.
+Any similarity to actual band name or events is unintentional.